tanp21/CS162-BusMap/README.md

   - Context-aware response generation

 ### Data
-- The data are hidden due to copyright
+- The data are hidden due to copyright policy of the course

 ### Requirements 📦
 - Python 3.10+